Frederiek107/country-information/README.md

 2. Maak op basis van de response de volgende string en log dit in de console: `[country-naam] is situated in [subarea-name].
 It has a population of [amount] people.`
 3. Maak op basis van de response de volgende string en log dit in de console: `The capital is [city]`
-4. Maak een functie die ongeacht het aantal currencies die in een land gebruikt worden, een string maakt:
+4. Maak een functie die ongeacht het aantal currencies die in een land gebruikt worden, een string maakt.
+In een land kunnen één of twee currencies gebruikt worden:
     * 1 valuta: `and you can pay with [currency]'s`
     * 2 valuta's: `and you can pay with [currency]'s and [currency]'s`
-    * 3 valuta's: `and you can pay with [currency]'s, [currency]'s and [currency]'s`
-5. Check of alles nog steeds werkt als je de gegevens over _Aruba_ of _Duitsland_ ophaalt.
+5. Check of alles nog steeds werkt als je de gegevens over _Aruba_ of _Duitsland_ ophaalt!
-6. Maak een functie die ongeacht het aantal talen die in een land gesproken worden, een string maakt:
+6. _Bonusopdracht:_ Maak een functie die ongeacht het aantal talen die in een land gesproken worden, een string maakt:
     * 1 taal: `They speak [language]`
     * 2 talen: `They speak [language] and [language]`
     * 3 talen: `They speak [language], [language] and [language]`